EmilHernvall/SassyBarista/README.md

 Currently supported:

- * Correctly parses most of the CSS specification, with a few exceptions.
-I'm working on the remaining glitches (such as the * selector).
+ * Correctly parses most of the CSS specification.
+If you find examples of valid css that it can't process, I'd like to hear about it.
  * Nesting of rules
  * Variables (has to be defined in the global scope right now)
- * Mixins (parameters are supported, although not keyword arguments)
+ * Mixins (parameters are supported, although not keyword arguments, nesting rules within mixins works as expected)
  * Selector inheritance (chaining and multiple, no partial substitutions)
  * Basic arithmetic
  * A basic @if statement (no else if, no logical operators)
  * Functions are supported, although currently no functions are implemented.
+ * Parent references

 Planned: